Divorce in South Africa – Some Frequently Asked Questions

 Since a divorce entails the changing of a person’s status, a divorce may only be granted by a Court of Law.
-At the date of writing hereof the Courts who are empowered to grant divorces are the A High Court established in terms of the Superior Courts Act, 2013 and the A Regional Magistrates' Court established in terms of the Magistrates' Court Act, 1944..
+At the date of writing hereof the Courts who are empowered to grant divorces are the High Court and the Regional Court.

 What do I need to prove to be granted a decree of divorce?

 Broadly speaking, in South African Law, there are two grounds upon which a Decree of Divorce may be granted.
 These are:

 - The irretrievable breakdown of the marriage (Section 4 of the Divorce Act);

 - The mental illness or the continuous unconsciousness of a party to the marriage (Section 5 of the Divorce Act);

 There are two ways to proceed with a divorce, namely:

 How much does a divorce cost?

 The cost of a divorce depends on various factors.
 Most particularly, the attorney involved and their pricing structure.
 A contested divorce may prove very costly as the litigation process is very time-consuming.
 An uncontested divorce, however, is much more predictable and one might expect to pay in the region of R8000.00 – R10 000.00 for the whole process.